Keithin8a/obscure-koala/README.md

 4. Build Add Rating Overlay
     * This doesn't have to be a model for now, lets just add it on the page and get it hooked up.
     * Delivers value by proving out the design of the modal
     * Add the stars graphic across app.
-Slight scope creep but I'm not worried about the extra effort at this stage.
     * Stars don't need to be interactive
 5. Allow a user to submit a review
     * Delivers value by completing the main functionality of the application